Sunak says agreements at UK summit tip the balance in favor of humanity in fight against AI threats

 “If it was just Euro-Atlantic and China, we would miss stuff, potentially huge amounts of stuff,” he said.

-Sunak is scheduled to discuss AI with Tesla CEO Elon Musk on Thursday evening in a conversation that will be played on the social network X, which Musk owns.

-Musk, who attended the summit, is among tech executives who have warned that AI could pose a risk to humanity's future.
+Sunak capped the summit with a cozy onstage chat with Tesla CEO Elon Musk at a business reception in London’s grand Lancaster House.
+Musk is among tech executives who have warned that AI could pose a risk to humanity’s future.

 “Here we are for the first time, really in human history, with something that is going to be far more intelligent than us,” Musk said at the summit.
 “It’s not clear to me if we can control such a thing.”

-Sunak said it was important not to be “alarmist” about the technology, which could bring huge benefits.
+Sunak said earlier that it was important not to be “alarmist” about the technology, which could bring huge benefits.

 “But there is a case to believe that it may pose a risk on a scale like pandemics and nuclear war, and that’s why, as leaders, we have a responsibility to act to take the steps to protect people, and that’s exactly what we’re doing," he said.